 (Yes, it says to follow the tanks, but it also says to stay close, and since in 90% of the game your wandering ahead means instant death, I was waiting for my team to take their usual lead.
 And clearly I meant Society, not Species.)

-So rather than walk onto the foot-to-ball pitch with a cricket bat, I walked into an FPS expecting the basics of what the FPS offered for decades, and lamented that MW3 appears to have taken the degradation of player involvement that such games have experienced in recent years, and for majority of the game reduced it to the point where I’m not sure the word “game” is any longer appropriate.
+So rather than walk onto the foot-to-ball pitch with a cricket bat, I walked into an FPS expecting the basics of what the FPS offered for decades, and lamented that MW3 appears to have taken the degradation of player involvement that such games have experienced in recent years, and for majority of the game reduced it to the point where it needed a word beyond “game”.
 It’s the Call Of Duty: Modern Warfare 3 Show.
 Please turn your mouse for alternative views.

 I at no point wished for “emergent gameplay” or whatever other terms one might suggest.
 I never believed that I should be able to wander to the left instead of the right, unless the left was presented to me as an open route.
 I never asked the game to offer me more than a corridor and a role to play, and it so frequently offered me neither.
 And that is why Modern Warfare 3 is an un-game, and why I absolutely did not play it incorrectly.
 I think we can agree that I certainly did not use “freedom as a metric for a game’s quality”, since I never mentioned freedom, nor argued for it.
 Instead, I did not find buildings repeatedly falling over a large enough distraction to disguise the fact that I was barely playing.
 I was not refusing to cooperate with it.
 It was refusing to let me play it.
 And I believe that noise and explosions are not a substitute for player involvement.
 You may keep your Professor Burp’s Bubbleworks games, but I would like to argue for better.